pksrc/cloudtekki/content/posts/veba/first-veba-function.md

 **IDE**: VisualStudio Code

-**Version Control:**Git
+**Version Control**: Git

 **Language** **of choice**: Python (no prior professional experience but have dabbled with it a few times)

-**FaaS Platform:** VEBA deployed with [OpenFaaS](https://www.openfaas.com/).
+**FaaS Platform**: VEBA deployed with [OpenFaaS](https://www.openfaas.com/).
 Alternatively, you could have OpenFaaS running on Kubernetes w/ VMware Event router container deployed to get the same functionality

-**vCenter:** Required since our functions will be driven by events generated within the SDDC.
+**vCenter**: Required since our functions will be driven by events generated within the SDDC.
 I have a homelab that i can work with for testing purposes.

 ## Function Execution Flow